Insulin Resistance Symptoms, PCOS & Blood Sugar: What You Need to Know

 The Overlooked Link Between Insulin and Hormones

-Insulin doesn’t just regulate blood sugar - it also influences other hormones in meaningful ways.
+Insulin doesn’t just regulate our blood sugar, it also influences other hormones in meaningful ways.

 One key example: Elevated insulin can interfere with the body’s ability to convert testosterone into estrogen.